Maldivian Democratic Party: History

+Founding

 There had not been political parties in the Maldives since 1952.
 The MDP initially submitted its registration on 24 February 2001.
 In 2001, the party's first president was Qasim Ibrahim.
 Although the Maldivian Constitution allows political parties to operate, the MDP's application was rebuffed.
 After the people fighting for their rights on the street and the death of Evan Naseem, MDP declared its existence in exile from Sri Lanka on 10 November 2003.
-Initially, it was formed by a group of 42 people, which included members of parliament, a former cabinet minister and leading businessmen.
+Initially, it was formed by a group of 42 people, which included members of parliament, a former cabinet minister and leading businessmen, including Qasim Ibrahim and Ahmed Easa.
 Members on its first general council were elected on 13 February 2004.
 Although the MDP was not recognized by the Maldivian government, it began operating in Maldives on 30 April 2005.

 On 2 June 2005, the members of the People's Majlis unanimously voted to legally recognize political parties.
 The MDP subsequently submitted its registration on 26 June 2005, becoming the first political party to be registered in the Second Republic of Maldives.

 Throughout 2006, the opposition faced restrictions on freedom of assembly, and the government continued to arrest opposition activists.
 In March 2006, the government introduced a "Roadmap for Reform" and subsequently introduced several bills in parliament.
 In August 2007, voters decided via referendum that the Maldives' new constitution should provide for a presidential system of government (vice parliamentary).
 The special Majlis completed its work and the new constitution took effect in August 2008.